Ideas-on-Stage/ideasonstage.com/content/news/2022-07-26-the_power_of_storytelling_in_presentations.en.md

 Nishita recalled that as they were having lunch, they shared a fondness for motor racing and shifted their attention to the Formula 1 race on TV.
 By pure serendipity, they observed the moment the Ferrari team completed a pit stop in under 7 seconds.
 They observed the precision and teamwork from a team of pit crew technicians—working together to optimise the car on the track—and realised the pit stop was a bit like their handover process.

 So the doctors and their team travelled to the Ferrari HQ in Italy to learn more about this handover process.
 From this transfer of knowledge, the doctors designed a new handover protocol with more sophisticated procedures and better coordinated teamwork.
-As a result, they achieved a 20 percent improvement in patient safety, saving childrens’ lives.
+As a result, they achieved a 20 percent improvement in patient safety, saving children's lives.

 **Diana Hudson — Director of the social enterprise Creative Exchange UK**